Predestination

 As God chooses from the foundation of the world to save some, others He chooses to permit to sin unto damnation (Summa, Q23 A3).
 God “loved Jacob and hated Esau”; that is, God willed more good for Jacob than Esau (Malachi 1:3).
 The lack of willingness to save some is called reprobation.
 God’s decree of reprobation is final and unconditional, but in no way causes sin; sin comes entirely from man’s defective will.
 That is, salvation is a cooperative act in which “man plans his way, but God directs his steps” (Prov 16:9), reprobation is when man plans his way, and God lets him.
 We see this in Jesus’ response to Judas – permissive, but not encouraging.
 Return to the analogy of the sun.
 If a man closes his eyes, who would blame the sun for his blindness?
 Who would say blindness is anyone’s fault but his?

 We have already discussed that it is always a good thing when God’s mercy molds someone into sainthood.
 But punishment is a different story.
-It is good to desire to rehabilitate an imprisoned man (salvation), but it is not good to desire to imprison an innocent man.
-Likewise, it is only after one resists grace and freely sins that God desires vengeance.
+It is good to rehabilitate an evil man (salvation), but it is not good to imprison an innocent man.
+Consequently, it is only after one resists grace and freely sins that God desires vengeance.
 And how does God manifest vengeance?
 By denying the grace necessary for rehabilitation, as a parent wisely and justly denies an allowance to a child who uses it to buy drugs.
-While God is bound by justice to provide all men sufficient grace for salvation, He is not bound to provide extraordinary grace to rehabilitate the degenerate sinner.
-God punishes the sinner by giving them up to their desires, permitting them to sin more, deadening their conscience and developing a disgusting “reprobate mind” steeped in evil (Rom.
+God is not bound by justice to provide extraordinary grace to rehabilitate the degenerate sinner who resists Him.
+If He will not have mercy, God punishes the sinner by giving them up to their desires, permitting them to sin more, deadening their conscience and developing a disgusting “reprobate mind” which cares nothing for right and wrong (Rom.
 1:28).

 I give some concrete examples of this phenomenon on my page about sin.
 Consider a person telling their first lie.
 They know better, but they ignore the fact that they know better because they prefer the consequences of the lie to the innate goodness of truth.
-That is, they choose a good thing over goodness.
-But God is goodness, and so this is truly a betrayal of God.
+But God is truth, and so this is truly a personal betrayal of God.
 Now, the first lie causes some guilt, but the second is easier.
 And the third even easier.
 Eventually, after so many repeated betrayals God departs, and the liar’s conscience dies; they then lie without second thought.
-The more chilling examples are the Nazi gas chamber operators.
+The Nazi gas chamber operators are particularly chilling examples.
 Though troubled at first, eventually the job became so mundane they would fall asleep at the controls.
 This is what St. Paul means when he says God “hardens sinners’ hearts” (Rom.
 9:18).

 So, God did not use His divine power to make Judas fail, nor was God like a negligent captain who failed to be at the helm when He should’ve been.
 Rather, “[God] called, and was refused” (Prov.
 1:24).
 God, in His wisdom, has “arranged all things, by measure, and number and weight” (Wis.
 11:20).
 He knows when a man has truly given himself to sin, and when this moment occurs, God lets him go.
 God, seeing that Judas’ heart truly belonged to sin, left him to “go to his own place” (Acts 1:25).
 God permitted this final betrayal as the natural consequence of many previous betrayals.